Introduction to the scenery description langage of the POV-Ray Raytracer - page 3 -

 & Download

-A description of a scene must include (at least) the following components:
+A description of a scene must consist of (at least) the following components:

 • 0. #include Including files with predefined declarations for colors, textures, and similar things.

-• 1. camera = defines camera type, standpoint and where we look at.
+• 1. camera = defines camera type, standpoint and where we look at, angle of view.

 • 2. light_source = defines the position and the color of the light.

-This shape may be a basic geometric shape or it may be combined by those shapes with different methods.
-The way to do this is called CSG = Constructive Solid Geometry.
+This shape may be a basic geometric shape or e.g. combined by basic shapes with the methods of CSG = Constructive Solid Geometry.

-3.2.2: Rotations around the center of the coordinate system ("rotate")
+• 'rotate< , , >' - Rotations around the center of the coordinate system

 //-------------------------------------------